Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 AR and VR market development

-In Germany, the AR and VR market is expected to reach $2.05 billion in 2025 and grow to $2.75 billion by 2029.
-The number of users is expected to rise from 48.4 million in 2025 to 50.4 million by 2029.
+In Germany, the AR and VR market is expected to reach US$2.05 billion in 2025 and grow to US$2.75 billion by 2029.
+The number of users is projected to increase from 48.4 million in 2025 to 50.4 million by 2029.

 Regional differences

-Investors and financial markets react
+Investors and the financial market are reacting

 Decline in venture capital investments